 Using the experimental value $m^*=1.6\times10^{-30}$~kg~\cite{PhysRevX.3.021002}, we obtain $w=0.5$~eV, resulting in an unphysically large critical doping $d_c\approx 50\%$.
 Nevertheless, we now show that the proposed correlation mechanism is relevant to STO due to the orbitally-selective hopping anisotropy.

-\textbf{Effects of cubic symmetry breaking.} Ample evidence suggests that incipient ferroelectric distortions may be crucial for sc in STO~\cite{Ahadi2019}, and that interfacial confinement and lattice strain strongly influence the superconducting properties~\cite{Ahadi2019,PhysRevLett.115.247002,PhysRevResearch.4.013019}.
-We now argue that they may be also important for the Mott-like singlet correlations discussed above.
-Consider as an example tensile strain in the z-direction, which reduces the hopping amplitude in this direction as compared to the xy plane, resulting in splitting of the $t_{2g}$ manifold into the lower-energy $d_{xy}$ sub-band and higher-energy $d_{xz}$, $d_{yz}$ sub-bands [Fig.~\ref{fig:Mott_BCS}(a)].
+\textbf{Effects of cubic symmetry breaking.} Ample evidence suggests that incipient ferroelectric distortions and lattice strain are important for sc in STO~\cite{Ahadi2019,PhysRevLett.115.247002,PhysRevResearch.4.013019}.
+We now argue that they are also important for the Mott-like singlet correlations discussed above.
+Consider, for example, tensile strain in the z-direction, which reduces the hopping amplitude in this direction, resulting in the splitting of the $t_{2g}$ manifold into the lower-energy $d_{xy}$ sub-band and higher-energy $d_{xz}$, $d_{yz}$ sub-bands [Fig.~\ref{fig:Mott_BCS}(a)].
 It may be induced by epitaxy in thin films, or associated with incipient ferroelectricity in the bulk, which at low temperature can be treated adiabatically due to the critical slowdown of ferroelectric fluctuations.
-A similar splitting is expected due to the symmetry breaking at the interfaces, as was shown experimentally and confirmed by bandstructure calculations~\cite{King2014,Walker2015}.
+A similar splitting is expected due to the symmetry breaking at the interfaces, as was shown experimentally and confirmed by band structure calculations~\cite{King2014,Walker2015}.

-Hopping in the $d_{xy}$ sub-band is mostly confined to the xy plane, so this sub-band is almost non-dispersive in the z direction, i.e. the corresponding component $m^*_3$ of the effective mass tensor almost diverges.
+Hopping in the $d_{xy}$ sub-band is mostly confined to the xy-plane, so this sub-band is almost non-dispersive in the z direction, i.e., the corresponding component $m^*_3$ of the effective mass tensor almost diverges.
 In this approximation, the kinetic energy cost $\epsilon_1$ associated with the singlet correlation, which is inversely proportional to the effective mass, becomes strongly dependent on the direction of wavevector $\vec{k}_{\vec{l}}$, vanishing for $\vec{k}_{\vec{l}}$ collinear with the z-axis.
-In this approximation, the only condition for the correlation is that such wavevectors exist, which is satisfied for $L>2a$, i.e. for the doping levels $d<25\%$.
-Qualitatively, this result can be viewed as a special anisotropic case of enhanced correlations in a flat band extensively discussed in the context of graphene multilayers~\cite{Balents2020-gp}.
+The only condition for the correlation is then that such wavevectors exist, which is satisfied for $L>2a$, i.e., for the doping levels $d<25\%$.
+Qualitatively, this result can be viewed as a special anisotropic case of enhanced correlations in flat bands extensively discussed in the context of twisted multilayer graphene~\cite{Balents2020-gp}.